Men Who Built the Bridge

-Workers built the bridge during the worst depression of the 20th century -- years when Americans stood in breadlines and 1 in 4 were unemployed.
-The men were happy to be on the bridge and to have a job -- any job.
+Workers built the bridge during the worst depression on the 20th century — years when Americans stood in breadlines and 1 in 4 were unemployed.
+The men were happy to be on the bridge and to have a job — any job.
 Required to use men from local unions, contractors had to contend with the fact that few ironworkers lived in San Francisco at the time.
 Word spread fast that jobs were available.
 "When they were asked, 'Listen, have you ever been an ironworker?'" remembered a worker's son, Skip Lambert, "[They'd say] 'Yeah, I was born an ironworker.
 I been an ironworker all my life.'"

 Farmers and Taxicab Drivers

 Hiring was handled entirely through the ironworkers' union, local 377.
 Out-of-town job seekers bought addresses and Social Security numbers from city residents in order to meet the residence requirements.
 Workers came from all different backgrounds and occupations.
 Former farmers, clerks, and taxicab drivers became high steel men.
 Before taking a job as an ironworker on the bridge, 25-year-old Slim Lambert had been a cowboy, a stevedore, and a lumberjack.